Consulate-General of the United States, Florence: History

 The potential closure of the consulate was also opposed by the Italian and American business communities in Tuscany and the Florence Chamber of Commerce.
 Business leaders noted that the consulate acts as a hub and trade facilitator between Tuscany and the United States.
 Approximately 250 American companies operate in Tuscany, as of 2025, employing more than forty-five thousand people.
 According to industry estimates, Tuscany exported more than 9 billion Euros in goods and services to the United States in 2024.

-On July 3, 2025, the U.S. Ambassador to Italy, Tilman Fertitta, announced during Independence Day celebrations in Rome that the U.S. Consulate General in Florence would remain open and operational.
+On July 3, 2025, the U.S. Ambassador to Italy, Tilman Fertitta, announced, during Independence Day celebrations in Rome at the presence of Italian Prime Minister Giorgia Meloni and Italian Foreign Minister Antonio Tajani, that the U.S. Consulate General in Florence would remain open and operational.
 He emphasized the importance of keeping the consulate open, citing the district’s significant American presence: 3.75 million U.S. tourists annually, 18,000 students, 85,000 U.S. citizens residing locally, 200 American companies (in Tuscany alone), and 45,000 people employed by U.S. companies in the area.
+The presence of U.S. Army Military Base Camp Darby between Pisa and Leghorn, the consular responsibilities for the Republic of San Marino, the operations of major U.S. companies in Florence, such as Baker Hughes and Eli Lilly, and of numerous U.S universities, such as Harvard, Stanford, Syracuse, NYU, Georgetown, also contributed to the decision.

+Sections

+Main entrance of the U.S. Consulate Florence.

+The Consular Section is responsible for the welfare and whereabouts of U.S. citizens traveling and residing abroad.
+Consular Staff also process nonimmigrant visa applications from applicants who do not qualify for the Visa Waiver program.

+Apart from consular services, the U.S. Consulate General in Florence hosts a Political-Economic Section, which is responsible for following economic, political, commercial and scientific/environmental developments in central Italy and the Republic of San Marino.
+The Section also assists in the promotion of American business and trade in the region.

+In addition, the Section provides official information about U.S. government decisions and policies to the government of San Marino and to regional and local authorities in the Consular district.